Dover Amateur Radio Club – Constitution

 - Funds raised, and any direct costs in raising these funds, will be documented and audited in accordance with the club’s established procedures.

 - The Treasurer shall present a Statement of Account to date at each Committee Meeting and make available a Statement of Account, together with all supporting documents, at least thirty days before the Annual General Meeting for inspection by the Auditors.

 - Any use of the club funds involving a total expenditure of £250 or over in connection with any one project shall be put to the members for ratification at a club meeting where at least twenty-five per cent of the membership is present.

 - In the event of the dissolution of the club, the Committee shall be responsible for realising the assets of the club and their fair disposal as agreed with the remaining members or their transfer to a new club having the same objectives as the Dover Amateur Radio Club.

 CHANGES TO THE CONSTITUTION

-Changes to this Constitution shall only be made at an Annual General Meeting or an Extraordinary General Meeting called for that purpose.
-The wording of the proposed change together with the signatures of the Proposer and Seconder shall be in the hands of the Honorary Secretary not later than thirty days before the Meeting.
-Any Motion to change the Constitution may only be carried if the number of votes in favour is at least double those against the motion.
+Changes to this constitution shall only be made at an Annual General Meeting or an Extraordinary General Meeting called for that purpose.
+The wording of the proposed changes, together with the signatures of the Proposer and Seconder, shall be in the hands of the Secretary not later than thirty days before the meeting.
+Any motion to change the constitution may only be carried if the number of votes in favour is at least double those against.

 LIBRARY & LOAN EQUIPMENT